Training Provider Information

 From 1997 to 2000, Chief Rogers was a founding member and chairperson of North Carolina Emergency Management’s Technical Rescue Task Force that identified and developed team typing models and resources for disaster response.
-He has also been a deployment team leader during significant flood/disaster events in North Carolina, including Hurricane Floyd and Hurricane Isabel; was an Operations Manager during significant floods that affected Charlotte in 1995, 1997, 2007, 2008, and 2009; and was the team leader for helicopter rescue technicians during Hurricanes Charley, Frances, Ivan, Ophelia, and Hanna.
+He has also been a deployment team leader during significant flood/disaster events in North Carolina, including Hurricane Floyd and Hurricane Isabel; was an Operations Manager during significant floods that affected Charlotte in 1995, 1997, 2003, 2008, 2009, and 2010; and was the team leader for helicopter rescue technicians during Hurricanes Charley, Frances, Ivan, Ophelia, Hanna, Matthew, Harvey, and the SC Storm Complex.

-Chief Rogers currently serves as a member of the DHS/FEMA Search and Rescue Credentialing Committee where he is the chair of the Flood/Swift Water, Helicopter and Boat Operations Sub-Committee.
-As well, he has served as a subject matter expert for the FEMA USAR Operations Group and serves as a member of the UL-STP for personal floatation devices.
+Chief Rogers also served as a member of the DHS/FEMA Search and Rescue Credentialing Committee where he was the chair of the Flood/Swift Water, Helicopter and Boat Operations Sub-Committee.
+As well, he has served as a subject matter expert for the FEMA USAR Operations Group and serves as a member of the UL-STP for Marine Buoyancy Devices.
 He also served as the past chairperson for the National Association for Search and Rescue’s (NASAR) Flood-Swift Water Rescue Committee, and is a former member of the Board of Directors for the Higgins and Langley Memorial Awards Foundation.
+Tim was a founding member of the Helicopter Rescue and Response Association (now Airborne Public Safety Association) and served as the secretary of the organization’s board for four years.

-During the course of Chief Rogers’s involvement with swift water rescue and program development since 1992, he has delivered a number of lectures and presentations at various venues including:
+During the course of Chief Rogers’ involvement with swift water rescue and helicopter rescue program development since 1992, he has delivered a number of lectures and presentations at various venues including:

 - The National Hurricane Conference